Applications are accepted between 1 November 2023 and 1 February 2024. Notifications will be made in May 2024. Late applications will not be accepted.

-- Need: The extent to which co-funding will make a significant contribution toward the realization of the proposed gathering.
+- Significance: The extent to which the book will make an important contribution to the field of inquiry it addresses.

 - Names of recipients and their projects will be published on the MJC website.

-- Recipients will acknowledge the Mary Jaharis Center for Byzantine Art and Culture in all publicity and communications (e.g., website, poster, listserv or blog announcement, program booklet).
+- Recipients will acknowledge the Mary Jaharis Center for Byzantine Art and Culture in the publication.

-- Recipients will be expected to host the gathering as described in their proposal.
+- Recipients receiving research funds will be expected to carry out the activities outlined in their project statement.
 Any significant divergence from the original proposal should be reported to the Mary Jaharis Center.